 - Once you are 18, if you are not in employment or full-time education, you can claim benefits.
 Your PA can give you support to apply for the right benefits.

-- When you’re moving into your own home you can ask for the Setting Up Home Allowance, which is normally £2000.
-This is to help you buy essentials for your new home, such as furniture or appliances.
+- When you’re moving into your own home you can ask for the Setting Up Home Allowance, which used to be £2000 but from April 2022 has gone up to £3100 This is to help you buy essentials for your new home, such as furniture or appliances.
+There is a new financial procedure for Care Leavers.
+Check it out here!

 Continuing your education